26 Jun 2020

 “There are two factors impacting this now,” he says.
 “One is that doing good will have a powerful, positive impact on the bottom line.
 Two, people are beginning to reassess and are feeling businesses should do good.”

-Philippe Voisin, CEO of Belgian bank Crelan, believes a spotlight will be shone on corporate behavior during the Coronavirus pandemic and consumers will judge leaders by their actions.
+Philippe Voisin, CEO of Belgian bank Crelan, believes a spotlight will be shone on corporate behaviour during the Coronavirus pandemic and consumers will judge leaders by their actions.
 He says: “Our relationship to things – to what seemed essential – is changing.
 Our collective experience shows that the impossible is possible.

 “For companies, this is a moment of truth.
 What will the world be like next?
 No one knows.
 What we do know is that the crisis reveals what we are actually doing for society.
 Companies that have not found ways to contribute to society will be at such a competitive disadvantage that they will eventually disappear.